lukes/herald/README.md

 #### Ping

-To ping a URI, pass Herald:
+To ping a URI, pass Herald `action :ping, :uri => "http://address.to.ping"`:

     Herald.watch_twitter do
       _for "#yaks", "#in", "#space"